Frequently asked questions about Fair PharmaCare

 When you turn 19 years old, you must establish your own Medical Services Plan (MSP) account.
 If you no longer qualify as a dependent for MSP, you can:

-• Get separate Fair PharmaCare coverage right away, or
+• Get separate Fair PharmaCare coverage right away by contacting us, or

 • Stay as a dependent in your family until the end of the calendar year in which you turn 19.